-The Bobtail Mine building (left) will be used for ticket sales and a small museum when the City reopens the historic Bobtail Mine for tours.
-The Bunkhouse (right) will be used as a set of restrooms.
+Contractors painstakingly restored the McAfee, Woodbury, and Norton Houses, as well as the Bobtail Mine building and Bunkhouse, to retain their historical value.
+The Bobtail Mine building will be used for ticket sales and a small museum when the City reopens the historic Bobtail Mine for tours.
+The Bunkhouse will be used as a set of restrooms.
 The Bunkhouse, also affectionately referred to as the 'Chicken Coop', was relocated approximately 750' up Gregory Street from its previous location.

-This new building will house the City's 1935
+This new building was built to house the City's 1935

 fire truck and other historic Black Hawk